 Here are some things to consider when designing your letterhead:

 - The basics: Who you are, where you are, and how to get in touch with you–that is, the same stuff you’d put on a business card: company name, logo, physical address, email, phone, fax, and web address, and perhaps a tagline.

 - Beyond the basics: Other ways to keep in touch, such as Facebook, Twitter, or Skype.

-- Common industry practices: You could stop with the basic information about your communication channels, but in certain industries it’s common to include additional design elements.
-A medical clinic might list the names of the doctors in the practice.
+- Standard industry practices: You could stop with the necessary information about your communication channels, but in specific industries, it’s common to include additional design elements.
+A medical clinic might list the names of the doctors in practice.
 A law firm might list the names of the partners.
-Some charitable organizations list major donors or sponsors or the names of their directors.
+Some charitable organizations list significant donors or sponsors or the names of their directors.

-- Color or no color: Color is usually good—it says “I cared enough about my image to show I didn’t just print this on my office laser printer.”
-Just don’t go overboard; your logo and one or two other places are probably all the color you need.
+- Color or no color: Color is usually good—it says, “I cared enough about my image to show I didn’t just print this on my office laser printer.”
+Just don’t go overboard; your logo and one or two other places are probably all the colors you need.

 Some final thoughts: Unless you know you are going to make extensive use of your letterhead, don’t buy a ton of it.
 All it takes is one change, such as your physical address or a phone number, to render your letterhead useless.
 This is another argument for keeping it simple; the more information you put on your letterhead, the more likely it is that something will change before you use all of it.

 Of course, you could use the backside for scratch paper, but who uses scratch paper anymore?